 The structure was bought by a fund managed by K.K. daVinci Holdings, once an aggressive property investor, in 2006 - near the height of the pre-crisis boom.
 It paid 143 billion yen in a deal with a fund managed by Morgan Stanley.
 The building went under lender control when the daVinci fund defaulted on the loans as the global crisis depressed property values worldwide.

-Previous Post: Bahrain's Investcorp acquires UK crisp maker for $152 million
+Previous Post: Middle East private equity firm Investcorp acquires UK crisp maker for $152 million

 Next Post: Middle East investors backing a new Hungarian airline